CodeAtCode/hook-flowchart/README.txt

 2. Extract the `hook-flowchart` directory to your computer
 3. Upload the `hook-flowchart` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==

 1. The window opened with all the flowcharts.
-2. The flowchart download for a specific parent hook
+2. The hook flowchart downloaded for a specific parent hook

 == Changelog ==